UU-cellbiology/PTU_Reader/README.md

 # PTU_Reader
 [ImageJ](https://imagej.nih.gov/ij/)/[FIJI](http://fiji.sc/) plugin reading PicoQuant ptu/pt3 FLIM TTTR image files.

-It is based/upgraded from [Pt3Reader](http://imagejdocu.tudor.lu/doku.php?id=plugin:inputoutput:picoquant_.pt3_image_reader:start) plugin developed by François Waharte and [Matlab code](https://github.com/PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/blob/master/PTU/Matlab/Read_PTU.m) from PicoQuant.
+It is based/upgraded from Pt3Reader plugin developed by François Waharte and [Matlab code](https://github.com/PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/blob/master/PTU/Matlab/Read_PTU.m) from PicoQuant.
 ![PTU_Reader logo](http://katpyxa.info/software/PTU_Reader_logo.png "logo")

 ## How to install plugin

 1. You need to download and install [ImageJ](https://imagej.nih.gov/ij/download.html) or [FIJI](http://fiji.sc/#download) on your computer first.
-2. [Download *PTU_Reader_...jar*](https://github.com/ekatrukha/PTU_Reader/blob/master/PTU_Reader_0.0.9_.jar?raw=true) and place it in the "plugins" folder of ImageJ/FIJI.
+2. [Download *PTU_Reader_...jar*](https://github.com/UU-cellbiology/PTU_Reader/releases) from the latest release and place it in the "plugins" folder of ImageJ/FIJI.
 3. Plugin will appear as *PTU_Reader* in ImageJ's *Plugins* menu.

 ## How to run plugin